Simple Frugal Living Ideas and Habits for Beginners

-When I first started out on my own, money was tight.
-I wasnโt earning much, and every dollar had to stretch further than I thought possible.
-At the time, I didnโt think of myself as โliving frugallyโ โ I just knew I had to make smart choices if I wanted to keep the lights on, pay rent, and still enjoy life a little.
-Looking back, those small frugal habits I picked up out of necessity have stuck with me ever since.
+When I first started out on my own, I discovered that simple frugal living ideas and habits weren’t optional — they were survival.
+At the time, I didn’t think of myself as “living frugally” — I just knew I had to make smart choices if I wanted to keep the lights on, pay rent, and still enjoy life a little.
+Looking back, those simple frugal living ideas and habits I picked up out of necessity have stuck with me ever since.

 A lot of those habits reminded me of my grandmother.
 She grew up in a time when nothing was wasted, and she always found ways to make things stretch.
 Whether it was turning scraps of fabric into something useful or cooking big meals that could be reheated later, she showed me that living simply could also mean living well.

-Here are some of the frugal habits that helped me in those early days โ many of which I learned by watching her.
+Here are some of the simple frugal living ideas and habits that helped me in those early days — many of which I learned by watching my grandmother.

 1. Shop the Sales and Plan Meals Around Them